 Virtually all employers are covered by New Jersey's Unemployment Compensation Law and are, therefore, subject to the state unemployment insurance tax (NJ Rev. Stat.
 Sec.
 43:21-1 et seq.).
 For example, covered employers include:

-• Employers that have paid wages of $1,000 or more in either the current or preceding calendar year;
+• Employers that have paid wages of $1,000 or more in either the current or the preceding calendar year;

 • Employers subject to the Federal Unemployment Tax Act (FUTA), unless they are specifically excluded by law;